gogins/cloud-5/README.md

  - [Cloud Music No. 10](cloud_music_no_10.html), a Strudel piece that uses CsoundAC chord transformations inside the Strudel pattern.

+ - [Cloud Music No. 11](cloud_music_no_11.html), a test piece based on a simple ascending chromatic scale that makes the effects of stateful generators and patterns easy to hear.

 ## Extending cloud-5